Size Selection and Fitting Instructions

 For those of you that land in the "gray area" on the frame height selection chart above, you can choose either the Short or Tall frame height option.
-Choose the Tall frame if your primary goal is freedom of movement while hunting, and/or if you like the idea of using the frame extensions to hunt with a shorter frame, then extending the frame when the loads get heavy.
+Choose the Short frame if your primary goal is freedom of movement while hunting, and/or if you like the idea of using the frame extensions to hunt with a shorter frame, then extending the frame when the loads get heavy.
 Choose the Tall frame if your primary goal is performance with loads exceeding 60 pounds, and/or if you want to "set it and forget it" and not need to use the frame extensions.

 If you are familiar with your torso length measurement, select the Short frame for 15-17” torsos and the Tall frame for torsos measuring over 18”.
 If you fall between 17-18” torso, you are in the "gray area" and can choose either frame option, as described above.

 According to pants size, our waist belt sizes are Small for 29-33”, Medium for 33-36” and Large for 37” and up.

 As you can see, there is overlap at the 33".
 To best determine between Small and Medium, we'd recommend taking a soft measuring tape or piece of string measuring around your hips.
 You want to measure around your iliac crest (the point of your hipbones), which is where our pack hip belt should sit on you.
 When measuring, pull the tape/string snug, but not overly tight.
 If you measure above 34.5", select a Medium.
 Anything at or under 34.5", select a Small.